Amber Butchart: Career

 Butchart presented A Stitch in Time, a six-part series about the history of fashion broadcast on BBC Four in 2018.
 The costumes created by Ninya Mikhaila for the show were exhibited at the National Trust's Ham House between February and April that year.
 The show was praised for its delivery and accessibility, with one reviewer noting "anyone watching this could gain a real insight into how historical pieces are made and reinterpreted".

 With make-up artist Rebecca Butterworth, Butchart presented a six-part series of historic make-up tutorials for English Heritage.
 The series was part of the charity's efforts to expand its audience, and the campaign led to English Heritage winning the 'Grand Prix' and 'Best UK Breakthrough Advertiser' prizes at the 2019 YouTube Works Awards.
 The videos spanned the Roman period to the Second World War and were released between 2018 and 2019.

 In 2020, Butchart and Clara Amfo presented a podcast series on the history of fashion.
 The following year, Butchard curated part of the British Textile Biennial, using items from the Gawthorpe Textile Collection.
+In 2025, Butchart was the co-curator of the exhibition Splash!
+A Century of Swimming and Style at the Design Museum in London.

 She regularly hosts fashion events, including Puttin’ on the Glitz: Fashion & Film in the Jazz Age at the British Library in 2014.

-She is one half of DJ duo Broken Hearts along with Nisha Stevens.
+She was one half of DJ duo Broken Hearts along with Nisha Thirkell, which had a show on Jazz FM.